yanghuafang/map-pose-former/docs/ROADMAP.md

 ## M2 — nuScenes

-**M2a is done and its answer is a qualified yes.** It reduces translation error from 1.591 m to 1.049 m open loop, 0.713 m on trusted frames — against 5.2× for the same architecture on generated scenes.
-What it cannot do is the observability ablation it was also meant to carry: its detections are cut from the map, so they inherit the map's element boundaries, and separating the road's geometry from nuScenes' segmentation of it needs a detector that segments independently.
-That is M2b.
+**M2a is done and its answer is a qualified yes; M2b has a contract and no detector; M2c is unstarted.**

+M2a asked whether this backend works on a real map.
+It does — 1.591 m to 1.049 m open loop, 0.713 m on trusted frames — and it works far less well than on generated scenes, where the same architecture reaches 5.2×.
+What M2a cannot do is the observability ablation it was also meant to carry: its detections are cut from the map, so they inherit the map's element boundaries, and the one class whose ends fall inside the crop is the one that recovers along-track position.
+Separating the road's geometry from nuScenes' segmentation of it needs a detector that segments independently, which is M2b.

 nuScenes + map expansion v1.3 on the **geographically disjoint split** (the StreamMapNet split; the official train/val scenes overlap spatially and a localizer evaluated on it is partly reciting).

-**Two phases, because bundling them makes the result unreadable.** The ingest and the sim-to-real step are independent, they fail for different reasons, and run together their effects cannot be separated.
+**Three phases, because bundling changes makes their effects unreadable.** The ingest, the sim-to-real step and the model change fail for different reasons, and run together nothing can be attributed to any of them.

+The ingest and the geographic split are *one* phase, not two: a split cannot be tested without an ingest to produce poses, and an ingest whose split leaks is worthless.
+Everything else is separable and therefore separated.

 **M2a — real map, synthetic detections.** Reuse the existing error model on the real map.
-This proves `prepare_nuscenes.py`, the geographic split and the CAN egomotion, and it tests M1's prediction that nuScenes' class set costs 2.3× worse longitudinal error.
+This proves `prepare_nuscenes.py`, the geographic split and the CAN egomotion, and it tests M1's prediction that dropping point landmarks costs longitudinal error — though not the figure M1 attached to it, which stood in for nuScenes with a class set the map turned out not to have.
 No mapper and no imagery — 1.6 GB of map and poses — and on its own it answers "does this backend work on a real map?".

 **M2b — real detections.** Then, and only then, swap in a pretrained mapper's output.
 Because M2a exists, the sim-to-real gap becomes a *measured delta* against it rather than a number confounded with everything else that changed.

-**The detections must be real, and this is a change of plan.** Cutting them from the map and corrupting them upgrades the *map* to real and leaves perception an assumption — and leaves both point sets as the same polylines with noise: same chunking, same vertex counts, same topology.
-A real detector gets none of that right.
-The correlated-bias model captures the statistical part and none of the structural part.

-So: **run a pretrained online mapper, do not train one.** MapTRv2 or StreamMapNet inference over the nuScenes cameras, once, offline, cached.
-The scope decision is unchanged — perception stays an input — but the inputs stop being a corrupted copy of the answer.

-Four things change:

-- an offline `tools/prepare_nuscenes.py` writing the tensors this project already consumes, so the training loop never imports the devkit
-- a pretrained mapper's output as `det_*`, its scores as `det_conf`
-- egomotion from the CAN bus, replacing differenced ground truth
-- **no poles and no traffic signs**: the map expansion carries neither, so along-track observability is structurally weaker.
-M1's ablation predicts 2.3× worse longitudinal error, and this milestone checks that prediction.

-**Map topology becomes an input here**, because this is the first map with any.
+The contract is written and tested; the detector is not run.
+`mapposeformer/data/detections.py` defines a file format -- one `.npz` per scene, elements in that keyframe's ego frame -- and `data.detections_dir` makes the dataset read it instead of cutting from the map.
+A stub exercises the whole path in `tests/test_detections.py`.

+**The detector runs in its own environment, and this is a boundary rather than a problem.** MapTR and StreamMapNet are written against `mmdet3d 1.0.0rcX` and `mmcv 1.x`, which cap at Python 3.10 and torch 2.0; this project runs 3.12 and torch 2.11.
+Nothing in `mapposeformer` imports the detector, so neither constrains the other's dependencies -- the same rule already drawn around the nuScenes devkit.

+Two checks stand between a detector's output and a number worth reporting.
+`validate` rejects a malformed file. `plausibility` catches the failure it cannot see: a mirrored axis or a camera-convention frame produces a file that validates perfectly and trains to a confidently wrong answer, so applying the ground-truth correction must land the detections on the map.
+The synthetic path scores about 0.9; near zero means a convention error rather than a weak detector.

+What remains is the detector itself: a second conda environment, a checkpoint, and one inference pass over the 53 GB of keyframe images already on disk.

-A real vector map is a graph: lanes have predecessors, successors and neighbours, and two boundaries of the *same* lane are more mutually informative than two that happen to be parallel.
-Cheapest first — a per-element embedding of its topological role — then an adjacency bias on map self-attention, the same mechanism `GeometricBias` provides for cross-attention.
-The synthetic world has no topology worth the name, so building this earlier would mean inventing the thing the experiment is meant to test.
+**M2c — map topology as an input.** A real vector map is a graph, and this is the first map here with one: lanes have predecessors, successors and neighbours, and two boundaries of the *same* lane are more mutually informative than two that merely run parallel.
+Cheapest first — a per-element embedding of its topological role — then an additive bias on map self-attention scores, keyed to whether two elements are adjacent in the graph.

+Separate from M2b for the reason M2b is separate from M2a: it is a **model** change measured on unchanged data, so it ablates cleanly against M2a's checkpoint.
+Folded into M2b it would confound "real detections" with "knows the lane graph" and neither number would mean anything.

+Building it earlier was impossible rather than merely unwise — the synthetic world has no topology worth the name, so it would have meant inventing the thing the experiment is meant to test.

-Argoverse 2 afterwards as a generalization test, never trained on.
+Argoverse 2 comes after all three, as a generalization test never trained on.
 Its lane boundaries carry `mark_type`, which is the real-data version of the dash experiment.

-`scripts/download_nuscenes.sh` and `scripts/download_argoverse2.sh` fetch both;
-run them by hand, since nuScenes' terms are accepted by a person.
-The camera archives are needed as well as the map, because the mapper reads images.

 ## M3 — Closed loop